oracle-livelabs/goldengate/mysql-ggs/setup/setup.md

 ## Task 3B: Using CloudShell to connect to the private network

-If working within the same Home region for OCI GoldenGate and OCI MySQL Database, then you can use CloudShell to connect to the private network.
+If working within the same Home region for OCI GoldenGate and MySQL Heatwave, then you can use CloudShell to connect to the private network.

 1. After your OCI MySQL DB system becomes active, click **Developer tools** in the Oracle Cloud console global header, and then select **Cloud Shell**.